linirad/Interactive-Data-Vis-Fall2025/src/lab_2/index.md

 </div>

 <b>FINDING</b> Based on the expected attendance for upcoming events in 2026, the plot shows the projected staffing load per staff using current staffing levels.
-The plot shows that the top 3 stations that will require staffing help are Canal St, 34th St. Penn Station and 23 St.
+The plot shows that the top 3 stations that will require staffing help are <b>Canal St, 34th St. Penn Station and 23 St</b>.

 <br>

 <h2 style="white-space: nowrap;">4.
-Three Stations that need most staffing help for upcoming events</h3>
+Prioritize one station for increased staffing</h3>

 ```js
 // Compute first factor for prioritization of one station - Average ridership